Summer Internship Grant Program

 - Secure an unpaid internship with an organization located in the Washington, DC metropolitan area that promotes a more equitable society.
 The internship must be full-time (forty hours per week) and last for at least eight weeks during summer 2016.
 On campus internships are not eligible.

-- Be willing to engage in four "equity seminars" / leadership development workshops, two team building activities during the eight-week internship period.
+- Be willing to engage in at least two "Equity seminars" / leadership development workshops during the eight-week internship period.

-Applications for summer 2014 ICE-E grants will be considered and awarded on a rolling basis starting on March 21 and running until April 21, 2014.
+Applications for Summer 2016 ICE-E grants will be accepted starting on February 26 and running until April 29, 2016.
 It is highly recommended that students submit their applications as early as possible due to anticipated high demand for grants.

 An ICE-E Review Committee will consider all applications.
-Applicants will be informed of the committee's decision within three weeks of the date that the application is received.
+Applicants will be informed of the committee's decision within two weeks of the close out date (April 29).
 During that period, the applicant may receive a request for an interview.
 Applicants will be informed of the committee's decision via e-mail.